dgilton/willettlabs_pytorch_tutorial/README.md

 Most of the following commands will still work even if you don't have a GPU, don't worry!
 I'll note the things to change if you don't have a GPU.

-Navigate your terminal to this repository's base directory, and then run:
+Navigate your terminal to this repository's base directory, and then run the commands in ``sample_environment_creator``.

-    conda env create -f environment.yml

 Respond ``y`` to any questions.
 To activate this environment, type